-For priority habitat, clearing or disturbance in the possibly disturbed Project footprint increased by 0.1 ha since 2019 (Table 3-8).
-This is the smallest annual increase since Project construction began in 2014.
+For priority habitat, clearing or disturbance in the possibly disturbed Project footprint increased by 0.1 ha between 2020 and 2021 (Table 3-8).
+This is the second smallest annual increase since Project construction began in 2014.

-There was an increase of disturbance by approximately 0.2 ha of outside of the approved Project footprint for the priority habitat type between September 2019 and 2020 (Table 3-8).
+There was no increase of disturbance area outside of the approved Project footprint between September 2020 and 2021 (Table 3-8).
 No clearing has occurred in any sensitive site since 2019.